s7oev/anbuldict_public/README.md

 # Welcome! Добре дошли!
 Hello, thanks for browsing this project!
 First of all, for those unfamiliar: CS50 is Harvard's Introduction to Computer Science.
 It is the single most popular course on campus, with over 800 students taking it each semester.
-Professor David J. Mallan, the person behind CS50, has "translated" the course through edX to CS50x - the online version of CS50, where people all around the world can watch the course lectures and shorts (exercises), as well as do the assignments.
+Professor David J. Malan, the person behind CS50, has "translated" the course through edX to CS50x - the online version of CS50, where people all around the world can watch the course lectures and shorts (exercises), as well as do the assignments.
 Ultimately, the course culminates with the final project whose criteria is to "build something of interest to you, that you solve an actual problem, that you impact your